tjo-space/tjo-cloud-infrastructure/k8s.tjo.cloud/README.md

 For Services we use last possible subnets.

 ## Kubernetes JWT
-For federation to work, the OIDC JWKS needs to be manually added in to id.tjo.space.
+For federation to work, the OIDC JWKS needs to be manually added in to id.tjo.cloud.

 ```
 kubectl get --raw /openid/v1/jwks